The Learning Centre:

 Shopping around for a mortgage lender is more than just about choosing the ‘best’ rate.

-While it’s only natural to be driven by the numbers (especially if you happen to be a math teacher)—when it comes to deciding which lender to grant your mortgage business to, don’t be in a rush to sign on the dotted line until you’re sure the top contender is offering you a mortgage that answers ALL your needs.
+While it’s only natural to be driven by the numbers (especially if you happen to be a math teacher)—when it comes to deciding which lender to give your mortgage business to, don’t be in a rush to sign on the dotted line until you’re sure the top contender is offering you a mortgage that answers ALL your needs.

 That means you’ll FIRST have to determine WHAT those needs are:

 - Mortgage prepayments: Will you want to make prepayments once or twice a year?
 Maybe more?
 If that’s the case, then you’ll want to make sure the lender won’t charge you penalties for making any prepayments.
+Learn 3 simple strategies to pay off your mortgage years faster.

 Next, create a list of questions to ask a potential lender, such as: